LaneLab/2026_Current_Biology_Spratt_et_al/README.md

 # Spratt_SPI2_tuning_paper
 This repository contains summary data and code used in Spratt M. & Lane K. (2026) DOI:

+# Fixed Cell Data
+- **Fixed_Cell_SLData** -contains .csv files extracted with region props for Figure 1 and associated supplement, each experiment is it's own file.
+Note that pLL565 refers to the PssaG-sfGFP(LVA)-mRuby2 reporter, pLL749 refers to the PssaB-sfGFP-mRuby2 reporter, pLL889 is the promoterless GFP(-) control construct, and the KO strain is the ssrB KO in this data set.
+- **Fixed_Cell_SLCode** - notebook to process, filter and plot data from the above CSVs as in Figure 1 and associated supplement.

+# smFISH Data
+-**smFISH_Data** - contains folders for data files that have all intracellular spot intensities (spot_int_dataframes), the spots detected per cell (spot_count_dataframes), and and rare instances of saturated cells to be removed (rna_saturation).

+-**smFISH_Code** - contains notebook used to process and plot the data from those three dataframe sets.

 # Flow Cytometry Data